e-fx/e-fx.github.io/_posts/2023-04-20-The US dollar is on a weekly upward trend.md

 Yesterday, President Lagarde stated that inflation rates in the eurozone are too high and there is still something that can be done with monetary policy to curb inflation.

-This statement may meet market expectations, so the decline in EUR/USD may be limited.
+This statement may meet market expectations, so the decline in EURUSD may be limited.

 Due to the difference in policies between the Fed and the ECB, the euro may rise above $1.1035 against the US dollar in the near future.